-Grids
+28.Grids

-Work on the studio grid is strictly restricted and controlled by BBC Studioworks and access is only granted once a risk assessment and method statement has been provided and access only granted after a grid induction has been undertaken.
+Work on the Grid is strictly restricted and controlled by BBC Studioworks and access is only granted once adequate controls and permits are in place.
+To obtain a permit to work, a permit request form must be submitted along with the work activity risk assessment and method statement.

-Suspended Scenery
+29. Suspended Scenery

 Visiting productions are responsible for the safe construction, dressing and suspension of scenery.
 All of which should be appropriately risk assessed and managed.
 All scenery that is suspended must be secured by irons (or other fixings) that are within a testing and inspection regime, as required by the Lifting Operations and Lifting Equipment Regulations with the safe working limit clearly marked.
-Hanging irons must be correctly secured onto each flat/set element and checked prior to lift and suspension.
+Hanging irons must be correctly secured onto each flat/set element and inspected by the studio manger prior to lift and suspension.

 Scenic elements that include electrical components or installation must be designed and installed to comply with BS7909 and BS7671.
 The work of fixing wiring and electrical equipment to scenery should be undertaken by a competent and qualified electrician.
-Each separate piece of scenery with electrical equipment attached or with working practical's, should have evidence of having passed a formal visual inspection and electrical test such as a Portable Appliance Test.
-Evidence of this inspection and test should be provided to BBC Studioworks.
+Each separate piece of scenery with electrical equipment attached or with working practical's, should have evidence of having passed a formal visual inspection and electrical test such as an Electrical Appliance Test.
+Evidence of this inspection and test should be provided to BBC Studioworks management.

-The production must provide rigging plots to the Resource Manager as soon as the information is available.
+The production must provide rigging plots to the studio manager as soon as the information is available, but not less than 28 days from installation.
 Details must be provided of expected point loads, bridling across points where necessary and any expected dynamic loads.
 All suspended scenery must have loads identified to enable BBC Studioworks to assess suitability and max loads.